It’s summer, so treat your patio accordingly

-Forget spring.
-Whatever the calendar may say about the official start of summer, we’re calling it: the season starts now.
-And with summer comes patios and the chance rest and recreate – at least if you have the right furniture to make it happen.
-If not, keep reading to see some of our favourite pieces.
+Despite seemingly no end of rain, it is indeed summer.
+And in between the downpours, there’s the chance to rest and recreate in backyards and patios – at least if you have the right furniture to make it happen.
+Oh, you don’t?
+Well, keep reading to see some of our favourite pieces.

-With its ergonomic curves, Pedarli‘s Nolita chaise accommodates seasonal lounging, while an optional, chaise-length cushion will accommodate a few extra hours of lounging around.
+With its ergonomic curves, Pedrali‘s Nolita chaise accommodates seasonal lounging, while an optional, chaise-length cushion will accommodate a few extra hours of lounging around.
 From $1200, at Suite 22.

 When it was introduced in 1925, Marcel Breuer’s Wassily Chair, which saw the classic club chair reduced to a tubular steel frame and leather straps, was a revelation.
 Tecta‘s foldable D4, introduced soon after, is its cafe- and garden-seating counterpart.
 From $2000, at Average.